nettings/medianet/CONFIGURATION.md

 				"second line of config statements"
 			],
 ```
-JACK clients can optionally define inPorts and outPorts.
+JACK clients can optionally define `inPorts` and `outPorts`.
 The ports thus defined are handled by the automatic
 connection management.
 You cannot change the names via
 this mechanism, port names have to match what the client
 is actually providing. inPorts and outPorts are arrays of
 objects.
-When the client name matches the jackName, you
+When the client name matches the `jackName`, you
 only need to list the relative port names after the colon
 (see jack_lsp).
 If they don't, as is the case with
 mod-host for example, you will have to provide a fully